CesiumGS/3d-tiles/Styling/README.md

 }
 ```

-Since conditions are evaluated in order, the above can more concisely be written as:
+Since conditions are evaluated in order, the above can be written more concisely as the following:
 ```json
 "color" : {
     "conditions" : [